toptensoftware/flashy/flashy/README.md

 ### Command Line Defaults

-To save specifying the same serial port options everytime flashy is invoked, you can save a set of defaults to the file `~/.flashy.json` (where ~ is your home directory).
+To save specifying the same serial port options everytime Flashy is invoked, you can save a set of defaults to the file `~/.flashy.json` (where ~ is your home directory).

 The file is a JSON file with options names matching the command line options converted to